Protocol Buffers - Data exchange

 required string x = 1 [default="Some text"];

-In addition nested types are added by defining a message into another message:
+In addition to primitives, nested types are added by embedding a message into another message:

 message container